jcs-instructor/mobtimer-vscode/backlog-vscode.md

 ## Must Haves for Ethan & Joel

 - [x] Show some text in statusbar
+- [ ] For debugging, run watch of compile mobtimer-api
 - [ ] Currently modifying frontend, so see that project first
   - [ ] WIP: Use mobtimer controller (code reuse)
 - [ ] See if can run Hello World when extension loads instead of having to run it as a task